nic-obert/rusty-vm/oxide/oxide TODO.md

 ### In Progress

-- [ ] Wrap LiteralValues into Rc to allow passing them around.
-Note that they never get mutated and the symbol table holds some that are currently being copied to substitute their symbol if the value is known
-- [ ] move operation arguments into ops/tokenkind enum??? the borrow checker would not be happy, though
-- [ ] split the the TokenNode into lexical nodes and syntax nodes. different structs, different enums in order to have less clutter.
-No more ChildrenType, no more match_unreachable! to get the node children
 - [ ] implement const functions
 - [ ] take into account side effects of expressions when removing code in optimizations
 - [ ] add tests and compile-time assertions